 The game provides examples of:

-- And Then Sarah Was a Witch: Implied by the rather dark final image in the ending.
+- And Then John Was a Zombie: Sarah is the 13th witch.
+It's implied by the rather dark final image in the ending.

 - Arc Number: 13.
 It reoccurs prominently throughout the remnants, Patient 13 is repeatedly mentioned, there are 13 nodes to the Seal of Shadows, and 13 accused witches were supposed to have been executed and buried on the island 300 years ago... but only 12 were actually killed.
 The fate of the 13th witch is central to the story.